zaiisao/Documentation/en/Video/token.md

 Or you can write your own code in a programming language that is not mentioned above to deploy a token generator.

-If you implement a token generator in a different language, you can file propose a pull request on [GitHub](https://github.com/AgoraIO/Tools/tree/master/DynamicKey/AgoraDynamicKey).
+If you implement a token generator in a different language, you can propose a pull request on [GitHub](https://github.com/AgoraIO/Tools/tree/master/DynamicKey/AgoraDynamicKey).
 We will merge any implementation that proves valid.

 #### 2. Generate a token